Vishnu-CIE-Interview/URL-Lookup-API/README.md

 As per definition, the OpenAPI Specification (OAS) defines a standard, language-agnostic interface to RESTful APIs.
 An OpenAPI definition can then be used by documentation generation tools to display the API, code generation tools to generate servers and clients in various programming languages, testing tools, and many other use cases.

-Once the service is deployed, navigate to http://`<serverIP>:<serverPort>`/apidocs to see and interact with the APIs and get familiar with the request and response models.
+Once the service is deployed, navigate to `http://<serverIP>:<serverPort>/apidocs` to see and interact with the APIs and get familiar with the request and response models.
 This can also be used for visual testing and getting comfortable with using the APIs.

 Once this specification page is visited, this is what is seen on the web browser page:

 <img width="1672" alt="page1spec" src="https://user-images.githubusercontent.com/81005592/111889848-7f18be00-89a1-11eb-94ed-4e8fe25b7d8f.png">
 <img width="1683" alt="page2spec" src="https://user-images.githubusercontent.com/81005592/111889850-82ac4500-89a1-11eb-9564-2a7ebb7b21f2.png">

-Click on 'Try it out' and enter values in the query and X-Api-Key input sections, and click 'Execute'.
+Click on ```Try it out``` and enter values in the query and X-Api-Key input sections, and click ```Execute```.
 The request and response content will be displayed as follows:

 <img width="1669" alt="page3spec" src="https://user-images.githubusercontent.com/81005592/111889943-37defd00-89a2-11eb-926d-0cb4793e3b2d.png">
 <img width="1671" alt="page4spec" src="https://user-images.githubusercontent.com/81005592/111889945-39a8c080-89a2-11eb-83d9-0fff12aef1d8.png">